Putin says Kiev's use of army against separatists a 'grave crime'

 MOSCOW Russian President Vladimir Putin said on Thursday that Ukraine's decision to send armed forces into the east of the country instead of trying to establish a dialogue with the Russian-speaking population there was a "grave crime."

-In a televised call-in with the nation, Putin also dismissed allegations that Russian forces were present in east Ukraine and emphasized the importance of international talks on the crisis taking place in Geneva.
+In a televised call-in with the nation, Putin also dismissed allegations that Russian forces were present in east Ukraine and emphasised the importance of international talks on the crisis taking place in Geneva.

-Putin criticized the government in Kiev for what he said was a mishandling of the situation in eastern Ukraine that is "dragging the country into an abyss."
+Putin criticised the government in Kiev for what he said was a mishandling of the situation in eastern Ukraine that is "dragging the country into an abyss."

-"I hope that they are able to realize what a pit, what an abyss the current authorities are in and dragging the country into."
+"I hope that they are able to realise what a pit, what an abyss the current authorities are in and dragging the country into."

 He said the Geneva talks were very important and urged the government in Kiev to sit down to talks with Russian-speaking communities in the east.